+In the remainder of the section we would like to discuss two counting problems that are more general than the problem studied in this paper.

-We work with a general setting of quantizations of symplectic resolutions.
-One can pose a problem of counting $\A_{\lambda}$-irreducibles with given (positive) dimension of support.
+One can pose a problem of counting $\A_{\lambda}(v)$-irreducibles with given (positive) dimension of support.
 An obvious difficulty here is that the number of such modules is infinite.
 There are, at least, three different approaches to the counting problem: to deal with a filtration by support on $K_0$, to work in characteristic $p\gg 0$ or to restrict to a suitable category of modules in characteristic $0$.